If you want to challenge a Penalty Charge Notice (PCN) then you have 28 days from the date of service of the PCN to get your representation to us.

 - The easiest way to do this is to provide your receipt showing all the details (when purchasing the charge we always offer a receipt)

-- Check the vehicle registration mark matches that shown on the PCN
+- Check the number plate matches that shown on the PCN

 - Check that the date of travel matches that shown on the PCN